MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Get-MgBetaEducationUserAssignmentSubmission.md

 Provide the header Prefer: include-unknown-enum-members to properly list submissions with the reassigned status.
 For details, see the examples section.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Get-MgEducationUserAssignmentSubmission](/powershell/module/Microsoft.Graph.Education/Get-MgEducationUserAssignmentSubmission?view=graph-powershell-1.0)

 ## SYNTAX

 ### List (Default)